RsyncProject/rsync/rsync-ssl.1.md

 This script also supports a `--type=gnutls` option, but at the time of this release the gnutls-cli command was dropping output, making it unusable.
-If that bug has been fixed in your version, feel free to put gnutls into the RSYNC_SSL_TYPE environment variable if you want to make its use the default.
+If that bug has been fixed in your version, feel free to put gnutls into an exported RSYNC_SSL_TYPE environment variable to make its use the default.

 # BUGS